Bullfighting: A Bloody Execution

 These feisty activists aren’t alone in their distaste for tormenting bulls: in 2010, the Parliament of Catalonia made the landmark decision to ban bullfighting in that region, and many Spanish and French towns are implementing bans of their own.

 In every region around the world where bullfighting takes place, the majority of the local population is against it – that’s why bullfighting is in decline everywhere.
 PETA estimates that in 2018, at least 7,000 bulls were stabbed to death in Spanish bullrings during official bullfights, about 56% fewer than 10 years prior.

 Tourists from the UK, Australia, and other countries visit Pamplona during the San Fermín festival.
 Many of them are unaware that the same bulls who are chased through the streets in the morning are stabbed to death in the bullring that night.

 Just by going to Pamplona during the festival, tourists are indirectly financing the torture and slaughter of bulls.
 Even though many visitors don’t pay to watch or participate in the bull runs, they still spend money in the city, which the local government will use to subsidise the bullfighting events.

 What You Can Do

-- If you’re visiting Spain or another region where bullfighting takes place, don’t visit a bullfight.
-Tourism is one of the industry’s main excuses for carrying on with this abhorrent tradition.
-Even though most visitors who witness the cruelty of a bullfight never, ever want to see one again, by that time, the money has been paid and the damage done.
+- Never attend a bullfight.
+Tourism is one of the industry’s main excuses for carrying on with this abhorrent bloodbath.
+Even though most visitors who witness the cruelty of a bullfight never, ever want to see one again, by that point, the money has been paid and the damage done.

-- Contact the city authorities and tourist boards of cities where bullfighting takes place to tell them that bullfighting is wrong, and inform them that you will be unlikely to visit as long as they continue to support it.
+- Speak up.
+Contact the authorities and tourist boards of cities where bullfighting takes place to tell them that this blood sport is unacceptable, and inform them that you won’t visit as long as they continue to support this cruelty.

-- People have been speaking out against bullfighting for almost five hundred years: in 1567, Pope Pius V called for an end to the cruel and un-Christian sport.
+- People have been speaking out against bullfighting for almost 500 years: in 1567, Pope Pius V proclaimed a canonical law that made attending a bullfight a mortal sin.